scp756-221/course-site/docs/a7/page.md

 * **Development platforms**, such as GitHub, which provide a central site to merge changes from several developers; and
 * **Continuous integration (CI)**, which reduces the risk that merged changes introduce defects.

-This list is incomplete&mdash;each of these tools supports additional use cases and outcomes, while other equivalent tools may be used to achieve the same goals&mdash;but this assignment introduces represenative example for each.
+This list is incomplete&mdash;each tool supports additional use cases and outcomes beyond that showcased in the assignment, while comparable tools exist to achieve the same goal(s)&mdash;but this assignment introduces representative example for each.

-The now common practice of Continuous Integration helps a team to achieve a number of goals:
+The common practice of Continuous Integration (see also [Reading 9](https://scp756-221.github.io/course-site//#/r9)) helps a team to achieve a number of goals:

 * validate the program conforms to some level of performance/correcteness;
 * maintain compliance to style/formatting requirements;